jkoshy01/SQL--Challenge/README.md

 # SQL-Challenge
 Background
 It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
-All that remain of the database of employees from that period are six CSV files.
+The first major task in this research project on employees of the corporation from the 1980s and 1990s.
+The database of employees from that period are six CSV files.
-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
+In this assignment, you will take the design of the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
 In other words, you will perform:

 Data Engineering